Why Self-service is Key to Cloud Adoption

-With the ever-increasing number of cloud services, (AWS is edging towards a record 300) and the wider industry innovation showing no signs of slowing down, it’s critically important that businesses recognize the value of innovative cloud technologies quickly to improve on their own user experience and features.
+With the ever-increasing number of cloud services, (AWS is edging towards a record 300) and the wider industry innovation showing no signs of slowing down, it’s critically important that businesses recognise the value of innovative cloud technologies quickly to improve on their own user experience and features.

 Although these cloud services can help businesses, they’re also becoming increasingly more complex to understand, along with the technologies that enable them to be automated, resulting in a deficit of domain knowledge and expertise across the industry.